 The Jobs for Veterans Act (JFVA), Public Law 107-228, effective December 1, 2003, increased the threshold for coverage under 38 U.S.C. §4212 from $25,000 to $100,000; grants VEVRAA protection to those veterans who, while serving on active duty in the Armed Forces, participated in a United States military operation for which an Armed Forces service medal was awarded pursuant to Executive Order 12985 (62 Fed.
 Reg.
 1209); changes the definition of “recently separated veteran” to “Disabled Veterans”, expanding the coverage to conform to 38 U.S.C §4211(3); and, following publication of the final regulations, requires contractors to post job listings with their local employment service delivery system.

 Coverage under affirmative action laws and regulations applies to:

 Women and minorities who are recognized as belonging to or identifying with the following race or ethnic groups: Blacks/African Americans, Hispanics/Latinos, Asians, Native Hawaiian/Pacific Islanders, American Indians/Alaskan Natives, and two or more races.

 Any veteran who is entitled to compensation (or who but for the receipt of military retired pay would be entitled to compensation) under laws administered by the Secretary of Veterans Affairs, or who was discharged or released from active duty because of a service-connected disability.

 Recently separated veterans: any veteran currently within three-years of discharge or release from active duty.

 Veterans who received an “Armed Forces Medal”.

-Any individual with a disability: (1) a person who has a physical or mental impairment that substantially limits one or more of his/her major life activities; (2) has a record of such impairment, or (3) is regarded as having such impairment.
+Any individual with a disability: (1) a person who has a physical or mental impairment that substantially limits one or more major life activities; (2) has a record of such impairment; or (3) is regarded as having such impairment.